CodeByCindy/teaDiscoveries-react/README.md

 - Move server to Google Firebase for improved scalability and reliability.
 - Add user registration functionality to allow users to create accounts.
 - Implement login/logout functionality to enhance user experience and security.
+- Implement in React Native as mobile app

 ## Contributing